Pocador999/OwnLightSystem/README.md

 - **Password**: A hashed password for secure authentication.
 - **CreatedAt**: Timestamp of when the user was created.
 - **UpdatedAt**: Timestamp of the last update to the user's information.
-- **IsLoggedIn**: A boolean value indicating whether the user is currently logged in.
-- **LastLoginAt**: The timestamp of the user's last login.

 #### Tokens Table